 A few flowers can instantly elevate the look of a simple side chair.
 Knot crocheted lace and wide ribbon together around the chair back, then place favorite blossoms—ferns, tulips, azaleas, and larkspur—on the knot.
 Tie the ends of the ribbons into a bow around the stems of the bouquet.

-Don’t limit the use of vintage finds to your indoor décor.
 Use unexpected indoor elements and furnishings in your garden for a fun and fresh look.
 This antique mail cubby placed atop a potting bench serves as a clever storage container for scissors, twine, plant markers, and other garden goods.

 Paint a pretty potted address sign for your front porch on several inexpensive terra-cotta planters.
 Use stencils and paint to mark the appropriate numbers on the pots.
 Allow the paint to dry thoroughly, then fill the planters with potting mix and bright annuals.

 Get more ideas for spring-fresh style in our Spring in the South special issue, on newsstands now!